joomtheme/jt-ai-seo-assistant/README.md

 ## Simple.
 Clean.
 Lightweight.
 Functional.

-**AI-powered SEO assistance for Joomla!**
+**AI-powered SEO metadata assistance for Joomla!**

-**JT AI SEO Assistant** is a Joomla content plugin that helps generate SEO metadata for articles using the OpenAI API.
+**JT AI SEO Assistant** is a Joomla content plugin that helps generate SEO metadata for Joomla articles using the OpenAI API.

 It can automatically create **meta descriptions** when Joomla articles are saved, with optional support for **meta keywords** generation.
 The plugin is designed to keep the editorial workflow simple while adding practical AI-powered SEO support directly inside Joomla.